 1. Look at how you stand

 Stand in your regular shoes and look down at your feet.
 If they both face straight forward, you’re probably a neutral runner.
-If they spread out from back to front (so it looks like a V when looking down), it’s likely that you over-pronate.
-Finally, if they curve inwards from back to front (looking like a capital A), then you probably under-pronate.
+If they spread out from back to front (so it looks like a V-shape), it’s likely that you overpronate.
+Finally, if they curve inwards from back to front (looking like a capital A), then you probably underpronate.

 2. Do an arch test

 The arches of your feet help you to stand upright.
-Some people have ‘flat’ feet, where almost all the foot is in contact with the ground – these people are often over-pronators.
-Other people have high arches, where the middle of the foot is off the ground – these people often under-pronate.
-And – you guessed it! – neutral runners will usually be somewhere in between.
+Some people have flat feet, where almost all of the foot is in contact with the ground – these people are often overpronators.
+Other people have high arches, where the middle of the foot is off the ground – these people often underpronate.
+Neutral runners will usually be somewhere in between.

 To do an arch test, put some newspaper on the ground, then dampen your bare feet.
 Briefly stand on the newspaper then step off.
 Now, look at the imprint your feet have left:

-- If almost the whole foot’s outline is visible: You have flat feet
+- Almost the whole foot’s outline is visible - you have flat feet

-- If the heel and front foot are visible, but none of the middle is visible: You have high arches
+- The heel and front foot are visible but none of the middle is visible - you have high arches

-- If the heel and front foot are visible, and some – but not all – of the middle is visible: You are neutral
+- The heel and front foot are visible and some but not all of the middle is visible - you are neutral

-Now that you know what kind of shoes you need, you can browse running trainers to find shoes that fit your particular style.
-Using our shoe finder is a great place to narrow down to the right shoe for you.
+Now you know what kind of shoes you need, you can browse running shoes that fit your particular pronation type.
+Using the ASICS Shoe Finder is a great way to get started.